atomwoz/But-what-if/README.md

 ecrecover(bytes32(0), 27, bytes32(GX), bytes32(mulmod(k, GX, N)))
 ```

-The signature was never real.
-The math does not care.
-Out comes the
+The inputs are chosen so that `ecrecover` returns the public key point for
-address for private key `k`, paid for with one precompile call.
+private key `k`, and Solidity then exposes the corresponding address.

 ## Running It